technology-toolbox/website/content/blog/jjameson/2009/10/17/event-id-10016-kb-920783-and-the-wss-wpg-group.md

 undoubtedly encountered errors similar to the following in your Windows event
 log:

-{{< blockquote "fst-italic text-danger" >}}
+{{< div-block "errorMessage" >}}

+> The application-specific permission settings do not grant Local Activation
+> permission for the COM Server application with CLSID
+> {61738644-F196-11D0-9953-00C04FD919C1} to the user
+> TECHTOOLBOX\svc-sharepoint-dev SID
-The application-specific permission settings do not grant Local Activation permission for the COM Server application with CLSID {61738644-F196-11D0-9953-00C04FD919C1} to the user TECHTOOLBOX\svc-sharepoint-dev SID (S-1-5-21-3914637029-2275272621-3670275343-1145) from address LocalHost (Using LRPC).
-This security permission can be modified using the Component Services administrative tool.
+> (S-1-5-21-3914637029-2275272621-3670275343-1145) from address LocalHost (Using
+> LRPC).
+This security permission can be modified using the Component Services
+> administrative tool.

-{{< /blockquote >}}
+{{< /div-block >}}

 Specifically, I am referring to Event ID 10016 and 10017.